thompsnm/PebbleSifter/README.md

 * Create a new class that extends PebbleSifter in the personalSifters directory
   * **Note:** The contents of the personalSifters directory has been added to the .gitignore file.
 It is highly recommended that you store your sifters in a separate repository to prevent them from being lost when working with PebbleSifter.
 * Override the sift(), getFullName(), getPebbleName(), and refresh() methods
-* Instantiate your sifter in the DrawApp class under the line that says "As new sifters are implemented, add them here:"
+* Instantiate your sifter and add it to the MainActivity.sifters ArrayList in the DrawApp class under the line that says "As new sifters are implemented, add them here:"
 * Re-install the Android Companion App

 For examples on how to create a sifter, checkout the exampleSifters directory.
 All examples use [jsoup](http://jsoup.org) for parsing HTML, but you can use whatever library you would like.